Zoological-Society-of-London/r_tutorials/animation/README.md

 library(animation)

 # saveHTML will create an image for each frame of the movie and then crete a webpage with an little interface to visualise these images as an animation.
 By default the images will be stored in the current directory in the folder 'images' as Rplot1.png, Rplot2.png, etc.
+# I've adapted the current code (see commented line) to only process the first 100 rows
-# This took 7.5 minutes on my macbook for approx 1500 images at 1000x1000 pixels
+# The whole file took 7.5 minutes on my macbook for approx 1500 images at 1000x1000 pixels
 saveHTML({
   #for (i in 1:nrow(bird_data)) {
   for (i in 1:100) {